 French Language and Literature: French Language and Literature PhD; Field: French Literature

-The Doctor of Philosophy is necessary preparation for a career in higher education in Canada and abroad which will include teaching and research at an advanced academic level.
+The Doctor of Philosophy (PhD) program is necessary preparation for a career in higher education in Canada and abroad which will include teaching and research at an advanced academic level.
 The PhD includes a combination of advanced seminars, field examinations, a high amount of embedded professional experience in teaching and research, and the presentation of the results of a significant contribution to the discipline in the form of an original dissertation.

 The PhD program engages students in a program of study and research in French literature approved by the department.
 At the beginning of their program, students meet individually with the Associate Chair, Graduate in order to determine course selection with the objective of ensuring that the student has a well-rounded program and broad knowledge of the discipline.